jadecobra/python_tdd_exercises/source/functions/functions_w_unittest.rst

 * :ref:`that everything in Python is an object<everything is an object>`
 * :ref:`how to use the unittest library<another way to write tests>`

+:ref:`Would you like to test the person project with the unittest library?<test telephone with unittest>`

 ----

 *********************************************************************************